softwaregroup-bg/create-ut/README.md

    }
    ```

-1) Load a file named `create.js` in the cloned folder, having the following
+1) Require the modules `.ut-create` in the cloned folder, having the following
    structure:

 ```js